 “The Maltese Islands have a lot to offer, particularly in terms of their location – such a central position makes us an ideal point of connection between markets in Africa and Europe.
 We also have other advantages, such as an English-speaking population and a favourable climate, with plenty of leisure opportunities, making Malta a great place to relocate to,” Pulis told the International Finance.

-Besides providing companies and executives opportunities to network and do business in Malta, The Malta Blockchain Summit also work closely with initiatives such as Malta Enterprise.
+Besides providing companies and executives opportunities to network and do business in Malta, The Malta Blockchain Summit also works closely with initiatives such as Malta Enterprise.
 In November, the Malta AI and Blockchain Summit will also be launching Malta Week, which offers not one, but two shows.
 “We are inviting investors to come and explore what Malta has to offer in this show-packed week – and the synergy between the Malta AI and Blockchain Summit and the Medical Cannabiz Summit make it an excellent chance for a conversation on the myriad investment opportunities to be found when blockchain and medical cannabis cross paths,” added Pulis.

 So how does the government visualise Malta’s blockchain sector’s growth in the coming years?